Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Activate definition

-After you have configured the entire header and line item definitions including the file settings, activate the definition to be able to send EDIFACT messages to your business partner.
+This procedure is relevant after you have configured the entire header and line item definitions including the file settings, the data source mapping, and the mapping settings as well as the workflow.
+Activate the definition to be able to send EDIFACT messages to your business partner.

 #### Prerequisites